Lossy Compression of General Random Variables: Introduction

+Most of our results, both for R-D theory and quantization, hold for general measurable spaces $(\setX,\colX)$ and $(\setY,\colY)$ equipped only with a distortion function $\rho\colon \setX\times\setY\to[0,\infty]$ and do not need a common ambient space or metric on $\setX$ or $\setY$.
 Our main contribution to R-D theory is a lower bound $R_X^{\text{L}}(D)$ on the {R-D} function $ R_X(D)$ in \eqref{eq:RD} for random variables $X$ taking values in the measurable space $(\setX,\colX)$.
 The only requirement for this bound to apply is that the distribution $\mu_X$ of $X$ is absolutely continuous with respect to a ($\sigma$-)finite measure $\mu$ on $(\setX,\colX)$ of finite generalized entropy $h_\mu(X)$ (as defined in \eqref{eq:entropy}) and satisfying a certain subregularity condition.
 Specifically, this subregularity condition guarantees that the measure $\mu$ is not too concentrated on $\rho$-balls of small radii in the following sense: There exist constants $m\in[0,\infty)$, $c\in(0,\infty)$, and $\delta_0\in(0,\infty]$ such that